gokhaneth/frontend-challenge-2020/README.md

 ## Questions?

-If you have any questions don't hesitate to contact us.
+If you have any questions don't hesitate to contact me at [ps@polarmedia.co](mailto:ps@polarmedia.co).

+## Deliverables

+You should deliver a Vue.js single file component, or two if you complete the [bonus objective](#bonus-objective).

+Please try to document your code as much as possible.